 Expert Legal Assistance from Discrimination Claims Solicitors in Manchester and London

-If an employee is claiming they were dismissed unfairly they will bring a discrimination claim, our specialist employment solicitors can provide expert legal advice for discrimination claims.
+An employee can bring a discrimination claim if they were dismissed unfairly or have suffered from workplace bullying or harassment.
+Our specialist employment solicitors can provide expert legal advice when defending discrimination claims.

-An employee who has been dismissed unfairly has grounds for discrimination if they were dismissed from any of the points below:
+An employee who has been dismissed unfairly or has been treated unfairly has grounds for discrimination under the Equality Act 2010 if they were dismissed from one of the protected characteristics below:

 Contact Our Discrimination Claims Solicitors